discord/discord-rpc/README.md

 PRs/feedback welcome if you have an improvement everyone might want, or can describe how this doesn't meet your needs.

+## Documentation

+The most up to date documentation for Rich Presence can always be found in our [developer site](https://discordapp.com/developers/docs/topics/rich-presence)!

 ## Usage

 Zeroith, you should be set up to build things because you are a game developer, right?